 - Self-employment tax means that small business owners have to pay 15.3% of the first $137,700 in 2020, $142,800 in 2021, and $147,000 of income for 2022.
 This cap is adjusted every year based on inflation.
 The IRS is the definitive source for self-employment taxes.
 Make sure to read about them.

-Partnerships can be one of two types, General Partnerships or Limited Partnerships.
+There are two types of partnerships , General Partnerships or Limited Partnerships.
 A General Partnership is when at least two people are participating in the business, while a Limited Partnership has at least one silent partner.

 Both General Partnerships and Limited Partnerships have the same benefits: